 What do 2- to 5-year-old children need in their daily diet?

-The amount of food that your child needs depends on his or her age, size, and activity level.
+The amount of food that your child needs depends on their age, size, and activity level.
 Many children will eat more some days than others.
+You can learn more about the daily recommended amounts for your child at MyPlate.gov and HealthyChildren.org.
 Children should not be pressured to eat more than they want.
-As you plan the day’s meals and snacks for your child, keep the following food groups and portions in mind:
+As you plan the day’s meals and snacks for your child, keep the following food groups in mind:

-- Grains, such as bread or cereal, at least half whole-grain: 3 to 5 ounces
+- Grains, such as bread or cereal, at least half whole-grain

-- Milk or dairy, low-fat for most children: 2 cups
+- Milk or dairy, including nondairy milks, low-fat for most children

-- Meat or other protein, including beans, eggs, and peanut butter: 2 to 5 ounces
+- Protein, including meat, beans, eggs, and peanut butter